 300,000 PEOPLE DISPLACED

 6,000 PEOPLE INJURED

-The effects of the explosion are being felt throughout the city, with more than 300,000 people displaced from their homes.
-Four of the city’s hospitals are severely damaged and are therefore unable to provide assistance.
-The remaining hospitals are overwhelmed by the influx of injured people as well as the ongoing COVID-19 pandemic.
-This explosion has also taken place during the worst financial crisis in the country’s history.
-Since the country’s main point of entry for imports destroyed and extensive infrastructure damage throughout Beirut, people are in need of immediate assistance.
-GlobalMedic is responding.
+The effects of the explosion were felt throughout the city, with more than 300,000 people displaced from their homes.
+Four of the city’s hospitals were severely damaged and therefore unable to provide assistance.
+The remaining hospitals were overwhelmed by the influx of injured people as well as the ongoing COVID-19 pandemic.
+This explosion also took place during the worst financial crisis in the country’s history.
+Since the country’s main point of entry for imports was destroyed and extensive infrastructure damaged throughout Beirut, people were in need of immediate assistance.
+GlobalMedic responded.

-We are packing Family Emergency Kits and Emergency Food Kits to distribute to families affected by the explosion in Beirut.
-The Family Emergency Kits include a water purification system, basic hygiene items, and a solar light.
-The water purification system is vital because many families have lost their homes and access to clean drinking water.
-The hygiene items included will help families regain a sense of normalcy as well as prevent the spread of COVID-19.
-The solar lights will provide much needed light and security since many are without electricity.
-The Emergency Food Kits will provide families with culturally appropriate dried food items.
-An immediate response is crucial in order to reach individuals and families dealing with the devastating effects of the explosion.
+We packed Family Emergency Kits and Emergency Food Kits to distribute to families affected by the explosion in Beirut.
+The Family Emergency Kits included a water purification system, basic hygiene items, and a solar light.
+The water purification system was vital because many families lost their homes and access to clean drinking water.
+The hygiene items are included to help families regain a sense of normalcy as well as prevent the spread of COVID-19.
+The solar lights provided much needed light and security since many were without electricity.
+The Emergency Food Kits provided families with culturally appropriate dried food items.
+An immediate response was crucial in order to reach individuals and families dealing with the devastating effects of the explosion.

-We have distributed more than 4,700 Emergency Food Kits and 1,900 Family Emergency Kits so far.
-We are continuing to prepare and send aid, and are working with our local partners to ensure it reaches those who need it most.
+We distributed more than 8,300 Emergency Food Kits and 2,900 Family Emergency Kits during this response.
+We worked with our local partners to ensure the aid reached those who needed it most.